swanandvidwans/CovidAnalysis/README.md

 Historical Data:
 - The dataset includes the time series of vaccines, tests, cases, deaths, recovered, hospitalizations, intensive therapy, policy measures and more.
 See the full dataset documentation.

-Administrative Areas:
-- The data are available at different levels of granularity:
+Administrative Areas- The data are available at different levels of granularity:

--- admin area level 1: administrative area of top level, usually countries.
+- admin area level 1: administrative area of top level, usually countries.
--- admin area level 2: usually states, regions, cantons.
+- admin area level 2: usually states, regions, cantons.
--- admin area level 3: usually cities, municipalities.
+- admin area level 3: usually cities, municipalities.